Key takeaways

 Preparing for an exam takes time and effort.
 Many students do not know if their knowledge is enough for the upcoming exam.
 An AP calculator can help kids by giving an estimated score based on their current knowledge.
 It also helps them see which topics and questions need more attention to achieve better results.

-We will show how students can use this type of calculator with the Legacy Online School AP calculator.
+We will show how students can use this tool with the Legacy Online School AP Gov calculator.
 This calculator is free for all students and designed to be easy to use.

-When students go to the calculator page, they will see all exam sections where they can enter the number of correct answers for each part.
+When students open the AP Gov exam calculator page, they will see all exam sections where they can enter the number of correct answers.
 Students can adjust the slider in each section or enter values manually.

 Once students enter their answers, the calculator will automatically calculate their AP score and display the result.
 Our calculator is updated based on the latest College Board changes, so the score shown will be as close as possible to the official result given after the real exam.